-The Breville BOV800XL has 9 cooking presets but it covers all your toasting, baking, and roasting needs, nonetheless.
-Included are two presets for reheating and keeping food warm after it is cooked.
+The Breville BOV800XL has nine cooking presets, but it covers all your toasting, baking, and roasting needs.
+Included are two presets for reheating and keeping food warm after cooking.

 The other presets serve as optimal starting points when making specific dishes such as pizza, roasted meat, cookies, toast, bruschettas, and more.
 Each preset cooking mode lights up specific heating elements.

-Of course, you can easily alter the settings of each program to fit your recipe using the dials and buttons on the side.
+Of course, you can easily alter each program's settings to fit your recipe using the dials and buttons on the side.
 This is advised as convection cooking uses the concept of dynamic heating or cooking.

 As the air is moved around by the fan, the food cooks more evenly but also faster.
-This means that sometimes, recipes and instructions that work in conventional ovens may need slight modifications in order to achieve the same result in a convection oven.
+Sometimes recipes and instructions in conventional ovens may need slight modifications to achieve the same result in a convection oven.

 The Breville BOV800XL Smart Oven is well-designed and fine-tuned to help you deal with almost any challenge that convection technology may pose before a home chef.

-This convection oven heats up fast on the inside but also on the outside, much like many other countertop toaster ovens with the exception of microwave ovens.
+This convection oven heats up fast on the inside and the outside, much like many other countertop toaster ovens, except for microwave ovens.
 It is safe to say that this model heats up faster on the outside than others in the series.

-Therefore, it’s best to exercise caution and allocate a bit more counter space to it, in order to avoid getting burns.
-The manufacturer recommends at least 4” of spacing on both sides between the Breville Smart Oven and other appliances.
+Therefore, it’s best to exercise caution and allocate more counter space to avoid getting burnt.
+The manufacturer recommends at least 4” spacing on both sides between the Breville Smart Oven and other appliances.

 What’s also surprising is that the Element IQ technology has five quartz heating elements at its disposal.
-Even though this is a cheaper and less feature-heavy convection toaster oven, it’s still only one heating element short from the premium model in the series.
+Even though this is a cheaper and less feature-heavy convection toaster oven, it only has one heating element less than the premium model in the series.